ZSamuels28/UnifiClientCheck-Docker/README.md

 ## Acknowledgements

-This project utilizes code from the Art-of-WiFi/UniFi-API-client, a PHP-based client for UniFi Controller APIs.
+This project utilizes code from the [Art-of-WiFi/UniFi-API-client](https://github.com/Art-of-WiFi/UniFi-API-client), a PHP-based client class to interact with the UniFi Controller API.